mitu247/mlblog/README.md

 2. **Variation:** How diverse are the generated results?
 3. **Conditioning Alignment:** How well do the outputs adhere to user-specified prompts or labels?

-Good News!:tada: The researchers at NVIDIA discovered that by guiding the generation model with a smaller and less-trained version of the model itself, high-quality image generation without sacrificing variation is possible (See _Figure 2_).
+Good News!
+The researchers at NVIDIA discovered that by guiding the generation model with a smaller and less-trained version of the model itself, high-quality image generation without sacrificing variation is possible (See _Figure 2_).
 This breakthrough offers disentangled control over image quality and variation, making it a game-changer in image generation.

 ## Some Theoritical References